Skip to Content

 The scholarships are named after Professor Colin Holmes in recognition of his outstanding service to the dairy industry during his 40-year research and lecturing career at Massey University prior to his retirement in 2007.

-2. Two scholarships of $20,000 each will normally be awarded annually as funds permit, and the scholarships will normally take the form of both a stipend and a contribution towards research costs, with the proportion used for stipend and research costs determined depending on the circumstances of the project involved.
+The scholarships normally take the form of both a stipend and a contribution towards research costs, with the proportion used for stipend and research costs determined depending on the circumstances of the project involved.
 Applicants should discuss what proportion they consider appropriate, relating this to other scholarships and research funding they have already received.

-5. The scholarships will be awarded for one year, and recipients will be encouraged to reapply again in subsequent years.
-Scholarships will not be awarded in those years where there are no suitable applicants.
+The scholarships are awarded for one year, and recipients are encouraged to reapply again in subsequent years.
+Scholarships are not awarded in those years where there are no suitable applicants.

-6. The first payment of the stipend will be made in May, followed by equal-sized instalments every two months for a year.
-The component of the award to be used for research costs will be paid in two equal instalments to the chief supervisor of the applicant, one in May and the other six months later following satisfactory progress reporting to DTT and DairyNZ, via the DairyNZ Academic Committee.
+The first payment of the stipend is made in May, followed by equal-sized instalments every two months for a year.
+The component of the award to be used for research costs is paid in two equal instalments to the chief supervisor of the applicant, one in May and the other six months later following satisfactory progress reporting to DTT and DairyNZ, via the DairyNZ Academic Committee.

-7. Applications close on the 10 March in the year in which the award is to be made.
-Application forms (ASSC.3) can be downloaded at the bottom of this page.
+Applications close on the 10 March in the year in which the award is to be made.
+Application forms (ASSC.3) can be downloaded here.
 Completed applications are to be sent to Dr Kerry Harrington, K.Harrington@massey.ac.nz.
 Alternatively, hard copy applications can be delivered to Dr Kerry Harrington’s office AH 302.

 Application cannot be accepted before 10/12/2018.